Smartlux/py232key/README.md

 This Python script reads data from a serial port, applies a regular expression to extract specific information, and simulates keystrokes based on the extracted data.
 It's useful for automating data entry from measuring devices with an RS-232 port, such as scales and balances.

-It is meant to be an open-source alternative to our [232key virtual keyboard wedge](https://www.232key.com) software that runs under Windows, Linux and macOS.
+It is meant to be an open-source alternative to our [232key virtual keyboard wedge](https://www.232key.com) software and runs under Windows, Linux and macOS.

 ## Features

 - Configurable serial port settings (port, baud rate, data bits, stop bits, parity)
 - Custom regex pattern for data extraction (extracts first number in each line by default)
-- Simulates keyboard input based on extracted data
+- Simulates keyboard input based on extracted data using [pynput](https://pypi.org/project/pynput/)

 ## Requirements